chiappo98/fast_detector_Response/README.md

 nohup bash launch_splitted_response.sh -i <INPUT_file_PATH> -f <OUTPUT_folder_PATH> -d <OUTPUT_folder_NAME> -e <MAX_event_NUMBER> -s <JOB_SIZE> -x <STARTING_EVENT> > out.log &
 ```
 To check how the job proceeds just look inside the *out.log* file.

+**ATTENTION:** in order to launch succesfully a production the input files have to be copied to a folder somewhere in the path `/storage/gpfs_data/neutrino/SAND-LAr/`

 The output structure is as follows:
 ```bash